POL - 01.04.2 Sexual Misconduct, Interpersonal Violence, and Discrimination Policy

 7.10 SHRA Employees, Faculty and EHRA Non-Faculty Employees

-If the Title IX matter involves allegations against a SHRA employee, a Faculty employee, or an EHRA-Non-Faculty Respondent, and the Hearing Officer determines that the University employee is responsible for the alleged sexual harassment, the Title IX Coordinator will forward a copy of the Hearing Officer’s written determination regarding responsibility, and a recommendation for sanctions to be administered, to the appropriate supervisor in the Respondent’s department, division, or academic unit, and the supervisor will take any and all disciplinary action in accordance with the applicable employment policies.
+If the Title IX matter involves allegations against a SHRA employee, a Faculty employee, or an EHRA-Non-Faculty Respondent, and the Hearing Officer determines that the University employee is responsible for the alleged Sex Discrimination, the Title IX Coordinator will forward a copy of the Hearing Officer’s written determination regarding responsibility, and a recommendation for sanctions to be administered, to the appropriate supervisor in the Respondent’s department, division, or academic unit, and the supervisor will take any and all disciplinary action in accordance with the applicable employment policies.
 Referrals for disciplinary action of faculty members will be handled in accordance with the NCCU Faculty Handbook in effect at the time of the referral.

 7.11 University Contractors and Visitors

-8. Notice and Recordkeeping
+8. Recordkeeping

 8.2 Recordkeeping